-The conditions to include the extension of Cohort 1B are currently not met.
-Furthermore, no triggers for the inclusion of Cohorts 2A and 2B (developmental neurotoxicity) and Cohort 3 (developmental immunotoxicity) were identified.
-However, you may expand the study by including the extension of Cohort 1B, Cohorts 2A and 2B and/or Cohort 3 if relevant information becomes available from other studies or during conduct of this study.
-Inclusion is justified if the available information meets the criteria and conditions which are described in Column 2, Section 8.7.3., Annex IX/X. You may also expand the study due to other scientific reasons in order to avoid a conduct of a new study.
+35 No triggers for the inclusion of Cohorts 2A and 2B (developmental neurotoxicity) were identified.
+However, you may expand the study by including Cohorts 2A and 2B if relevant information becomes available from other studies or during conduct of this study.
+Inclusion is justified if the available information meets the criteria and conditions which are described in Column 2, Section 8.7.3., Annex X. You may also expand the study due to other scientific reasons in order to avoid a conduct of a new study.
 The study design, including any added expansions, must be fully justified and documented.
 Further detailed guidance on study design and triggers is provided in Guidance on IRs & CSA, Section R.7.6.